What impact will OpenSSH disabling SSH-RSA signatures have on Maverick Java SSH API

 What can I do?

-Recent SSH specifications added support for SHA2 signatures with RSA keys and allowed for the use of old ssh-rsa formatted keys but with different signature algorithms.
-We introduced these algorithms, rsa-sha2-256, and rsa-sha2-512 in our 1.7.18 update.
+Recent SSH specifications added support for SHA2 signatures with RSA keys and allowed for using old ssh-rsa formatted keys but with different signature algorithms.
+We introduced these algorithms, rsa-sha2-256, and rsa-sha2-512, in our 1.7.18 update.

-It is therefore recommended all users upgrade to 1.7.27 or above of our client and server APIs.
-With the latest API version, users will still be able to use their existing ssh-rsa keys for authentication.
+Therefore, all users should upgrade to 1.7.27 or above of our client and server APIs.
+With the latest API version, users can still use their existing ssh-rsa keys for authentication.
 Similarly, servers can continue to load their ssh-rsa keys as these are updated internally to rsa-sha2-256 and rsa-sha2-512 keys.

 1.7.x also supports other public-key implementations, including ECDSA, OpenSSH certificates, and ed25519, ensuring the most extensive compatibility possible with modern OpenSSH versions.